Cloud-Architect-Emma/Cloud-Architect-Emma/README.md

-# 👋 Hi there, I'm Emmanuela – Junior AWS Solution Architect
+# 👋 Hi there, I'm Emmanuela – AWS Solution Architect

 Actively seeking AWS Solution Architect or Data Architect roles across the UK
 Based in London | Open to full-time and hybrid opportunities